mauro-farina/pickup-and-delivery-problem/README.md

   - `computations.ipynb`: run bulk computations over multiple instances;
   - `run.py`: quickly test the performance of a model on a given instance from CLI.

+## Python
+- The repository has been tested with Python 3.9 and 3.12

 ## Setup
 1. Close repository
     ```